Postpartum depression is fairly common in that it affects one in seven women, and one in ten men.

 It is normal to have some degree of “baby blues” after having a baby.
 Typically, these emotions fade after one to two weeks.
 Postpartum depression tends to set in with an intensity that merits attention.
 With supportive treatment, postpartum depression typically improves.
 How long it lasts varies depending on the severity and the action taken to address it.

-Postpartum depression is typically treated with combining approaches of therapy and medication.
-Medically, it’s important to treat any contributing issues such as thyroid problems which may be exacerbating the depression.
+Postpartum depression is typically treated by combining approaches of therapy and medication.
+Medically, it’s important to treat any contributing issues, such as thyroid problems, which may be exacerbating the depression.
 Stabilizing both your ability to sleep and your appetite is critical to helping move you to a place of restoration.

 Depression During Pregnancy & Postpartum: Postpartum Support International: https://www.postpartum.net/learn-more/pregnancy-postpartum-mental-health/